Find a school by entering your ZIP further down this page or simply keep reading.

 What to Expect from High School Cosmetology Programs

-As a high school student, you’ll begin slowly since you have to complete your high school classes too.
-Usually, this means you’ll begin in your junior year and will work to acquire the needed hours for your eventual certification.
-Here’s an example of a high school’s program.
+As a high school student, you’ll begin slowly since you must also complete your high school classes.
+Usually, this means you’ll start in your junior year and will work to acquire the needed hours for your eventual certification.
+Here’s an example of a high school program.

 With a few hours a day, you’ll be able to advance to your second year.